China puffer fish tower prompts a huff about state spending

 Encased in 8,920 copper plates and built at a cost of around 70 million yuan ($11.4 million), the tower on an island in Yangzhong county, eastern Jiangsu province, hovers 15 storeys above ground.

-The government has often been criticized for wasteful investment to power the world’s No. 2 economy.
+The government has often been criticised for wasteful investment to power the world’s No. 2 economy.
 Beijing acknowledges the problem and wants consumption to overtake investment as a driver of growth.

 Residents who welcome the fish tower say it improves the county’s image.
 Less enthusiastic residents question whether such expensive and impractical buildings are needed.